For Faculty & Staff

 Use of the Smith College Conference Center by Smith Departments

-Since the transition from the Smith College Club to the Smith College Conference Center was completed, the center has, by policy, charged a rental fee to all clients.
-Both college (departmental) clients and external clients (e.g. weddings, corporate retreats) were assessed a rental fee.
+Since the transition from the Smith College Club to the Smith College Conference Center, the Center, by policy, has charged a rental fee to all clients.
+Both college (departmental) clients and external clients (e.g. weddings, corporate retreats) have been assessed rental fees.

-As the college approaches the renovation of Neilson Library, the center will move to a new fee model that recognizes the need of college departments for administrative function spaces to offset those that will go offline during the Neilson Library renovation.
+During the renovation of Neilson Library, the Conference Center has moved to a new fee model that recognizes the need of college departments for administrative function spaces to offset those that have gone offline during the renovation.

-In parallel, the center will continue to be marketed externally and used for revenue-generating events that support the college’s core operations.
+In parallel, the Conference Center will continue to be marketed externally and used for revenue-generating events that support the college’s core operations.

-The following policy is in now effect for use of the center for Smith business.
+The following policy is in now effect for use of the Conference Center for Smith business.

 Internal departments will not be charged a rental fee to use the Conference Center under the following conditions: